Palayop7239/DoorsFiles/README.md

 # Doors Files
-In this repo i will put every Doors files that ive made The rbxl files are decompiled files
+In this repo i will put every Doors files that ive made if something is missing come on discord: palayop
+The rbxl files are decompiled files
 Floor 2 Rooms are in [one file](https://github.com/Palayop7239/DoorsFiles/blob/main/all%20my%20floor%202%20rooms%20fr.rbxl) (no scripts for scripts take the [mines rooms 3.rbxlx](https://github.com/Palayop7239/DoorsFiles/blob/main/mines%20rooms%203.rbxlx))
 # Lobby